 The Green, IP28 6EL

-This traditional pub is situated on attractive village green.
-Easy to miss from A1101 as it is neatly tucked away behind the church (but does have signs on main road).
+This traditional pub is situated on the attractive village green.
+It's easy to miss from the A1101, as it is neatly tucked away behind the church (but does have signs on the main road).

 In the mid-2010s it became "ex Greene King" so a more adventurous beer range is likely to develop.
 The village is quiet so most trade is passing but folk nights and Morris dancing in summer are popular.